 Seems simple enough, right?
 What could go wrong in these four steps?
 Plenty.
 I recently spoke with a number of companies doing DR planning and found problems throughout the process.
 Because the DR plan is just too important to mess up, I'll illustrate throughout this article some lessons learned to help IT avoid and overcome typical DR pitfalls.

 Problems in the primary DR planning phase tend to center on deficiencies in project organization, definition or corporate support.
 For example, one company claimed that part of the dilemma was that its plan suffered from a lack of granularity.
 An IT manager lamented, "Our DR plan is too high level.
-It defines which systems need protection,
+It defines which systems need protection, but doesn't dive down into the equipment.
+We are still struggling to relate systems to technology and aren't sure if we are protected or not."

 Another common complaint heard during the beginning of a DR plan is lukewarm support from executive management.
 One DR planning manager told me, "Our CEO signed off on the plan, but then stepped back from it.
 After this, support for the plan waned to the point where DR was seen as a corporate nuisance."